sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/04 - Goodbye Hat Kid/03 - Change of Plan.md

 "*Come on, you lot!
 Break time!
 I gotta borrow the old man.*"

-"Snatcher, yer fool!
-Can't you tell time?"
+"Snatcher, ye fool!"
+Shouted the Conductor from his directors chair.
+"Can't you tell time?"

 "*There's been a change of plan.
 She's leaving **right now**.
 We're off to catch her*."